 Actor Gene Hackman and his wife Betsy Arakawa found dead in their New Mexico home, police say

-(CNN) — Actor Gene Hackman and his wife Betsy Arakawa have been found dead in their home in New Mexico, the Santa Fe County Sheriff’s Office told CNN.
+(CNN) — Oscar-winning actor Gene Hackman and his wife, Betsy Arakawa, were found dead in their home in New Mexico, the Santa Fe County Sheriff’s Office told CNN.
+He was 95.

-Their cause of death has not been confirmed but it is not believed to be foul play, Santa Fe County Sheriff’s Office spokesperson Denise Womack-Avila said.
+Their cause of death has not been confirmed but it is not believed to be foul play, Santa Fe County Sheriff’s Office spokesperson Denise Womack-Avila told CNN Thursday morning.

+Deputies responded to a welfare check request at the home around 1:45 p.m.
+Wednesday and found Hackman, Arakawa and a dog deceased, Womack-Avila said.
+An investigation is ongoing, police said.

 This is a developing story and will be updated.